 Observational data is also known as Thick Data – data that focuses on understanding the customer’s emotions and intentions.
 While objective data tells us what customers are doing, observational data focus on the why.
-Many retailers, who are highly motivated to understand what will lead someone to visit their store and make a purchase, have a superior observational data capture and analysis skills.
+Many retailers, who are highly motivated to understand what will lead someone to visit their store and make a purchase, have superior observational data capture and analysis skills.
 The information gathered from observation can be helpful to understanding ongoing processes or situations because it provides context to a series of events, actions, and behaviors.
 Observational data answers the Whys and Hows of our research.

 The Upside of Observational Data

 Observational data relies on the observer’s ability to discern important details and draw accurate insights based on what they see.
 This is a skill that can be learned, and individuals become better at it over time, especially if they focus on doing a good job.
 Observational data can be very detailed and is a rich source of material for creative content.
 In a perfect world, observational data will be recorded and organized, so the insights gathered can be used for a long time.